 - Change Your Bandages

-Once you are sent home from recovery, Dr. Thomas F. Crais or one of his nurses will give you proper instructions on how to change your bandages and dressings for the few days following surgery.
+Once you are sent home from recovery, Dr. Tom F. Crais or one of his nurses will give you proper instructions on how to change your bandages and dressings for the few days following surgery.
 Because small incisions were made during your surgery and a drain was placed in those incisions postoperative, you will have a little bit of drainage coming from your incision sites.
 In order to ensure that you don’t get any sort of infection, it’s important to change your bandages as needed with a clean one.
-Ask Dr. Thomas F. Crais for detailed instructions on how to properly change your bandages and dresses.
+Ask Dr. Tom F. Crais for detailed instructions on how to properly change your bandages and dresses.

 - Avoid Heavy Lifting